ary-na/Melbourne-Eats/README.md

 # Melbourne-Eats

+RMIT University - Academic Integrity Warning:
+> "For serious breaches of academic integrity, students can be charged with academic misconduct.
+Possible penalties include **cancellation of results** and **expulsion resulting in the cancellation of a student's program**."

+For more information visit [Academic Integrity at RMIT](https://www.rmit.edu.au/students/my-course/assessment-results/academic-integrity)

 The system keeps a list of restaurants from which users can order their food.
 It allows users to order from different restaurants and receive discounts on the combined order.
 The restaurant's list is provided in the Restaurants.txt file, and discount information is provided in the Discounts.txt file.

 - Minimum requirements: _Java 15 or higher_